NativeScript/docs-v7/docs/ui/professional-ui-components/ng-Chart/Series/scatter-bubble.md

 page_title: Scatter Bubble series | Progress NativeScript UI Documentation
 description: This article gives a basic introduction of Scatter Bubble series and continues with a sample scenario of how Scatter Bubble series are used.
 slug: chart-series-scatter-bubble-angular
-tags: series, cartesian, scatter, bubble, angular
+tags: series, cartesian, scatter, bubble, angular, nativescript, professional, ui
 position: 8
 publish: true
 ---

-# Scatter Bubble series: Overview
+# RadChart Scatter Bubble Series
 Scatter Bubble series are {% typedoc_link classes:ScatterSeries %} and are used in the context of a {% typedoc_link classes:RadCartesianChart %}  and two {% typedoc_link classes:LinearAxis %} instances.
 Besides the setup requirements that come from {% typedoc_link classes:ScatterSeries %}, {% typedoc_link classes:BubbleSeries %} require an additional setup parameter which should come from the data source that defines the *bubble size*.
 The value for this parameter is supplied by defining the {% typedoc_link classes:ScatterBubbleSeries,member:bubbleSizeProperty%}.

 ## Customization
 Ontop of the customization options that come from the {% typedoc_link classes:ScatterSeries %} context, {% typedoc_link classes:ScatterBubbleSeries %} expose the {% typedoc_link classes:ScatterBubbleSeries,member:bubbleScale%} property which can be used to fine-tune the size of the bubbles according to specific application requirements.
 The way the {% typedoc_link classes:ScatterBubbleSeries,member:bubbleScale%} property works is by multiplying its value to the radius of calculated for each data-point's bubble.

-## Example
+#### Example
 Just like with all angular 'pages' let's start with the `Component` in which we will place our {% typedoc_link classes:RadCartesianChart %} instance.
 We create a basic angular `Component` that contains a collection of objects provided by an custom service, which will be used by the chart to provide intuitive data visualization.

 The service is a simple 'mock' of an backend call that will return an array of objects: